 The Welsh Government draft Budget statement on 10 December 2024 announced a 1-percentage-point uplift across all six higher-rate bands, brought in by The Land Transaction Tax (Tax Bands and Tax Rates) (Wales) (Amendment) Regulations 2024 under the made-affirmative procedure.
 The uplift took effect on 11 December 2024, the day after the announcement.

-The legacy bands (in force until 10 December 2024) were 4%, 7.5%, 9%, 11.5%, 14%, 16% across the same six thresholds.
-Welsh higher-rate transactions with an effective date before 11 December 2024 used the legacy bands; transactions with an effective date on or after 11 December 2024 use the current bands.
-Pages, calculators, or guidance still quoting the legacy figures are out of date.
+The old bands (in force until 10 December 2024) were 4%, 7.5%, 9%, 11.5%, 14%, 16% across the same six thresholds.
+If your transaction has an effective date before 11 December 2024 it uses the old bands; on or after that date it uses the current ones.
+Any page, calculator or piece of guidance still quoting the old figures is out of date.

-The effective date for LTT purposes is the date of substantial performance or completion, whichever is earlier, under LTTA 2017 s.10 (substantially mirroring SDLT FA 2003 s.44).
-Buyers whose missives were concluded before 11 December 2024 but who completed (effective date) on or after that date pay the current rates; the legacy rates do not "lock in" at the missives stage.
+The effective date for LTT is the date of substantial performance or completion, whichever is earlier, under LTTA 2017 s.10 (substantially mirroring SDLT FA 2003 s.44).
+If you concluded contracts before 11 December 2024 but completed (your effective date) on or after that date, you pay the current rates.
+The old rates do not "lock in" when you exchange.

 When do higher rates apply: the Sch 5 trigger conditions

-Higher rates apply under LTTA 2017 Sch 5 para 3 where all of the following are satisfied at the effective date of the transaction:
+Higher rates apply under LTTA 2017 Sch 5 para 3 where all of the following are true at the effective date of the transaction:

-- The buyer (or any joint buyer) holds a major interest in another dwelling anywhere in the world.
-Major interest means freehold, leasehold over 21 years, or equivalent in a non-UK jurisdiction.
+• You (or any joint buyer) hold a major interest in another dwelling anywhere in the world.
+Major interest means freehold, leasehold over 21 years, or the equivalent in a non-UK jurisdiction.
 Bare-trust beneficial interests count; co-ownership interests count.

-- The other dwelling has a market value of £40,000 or more.
-The £40,000 minor-interest threshold under Sch 5 para 3(2)(c) excludes very-low-value interests (small inherited shares in modest properties, certain remainder interests).
+• That other dwelling is worth £40,000 or more.
+The £40,000 minor-interest threshold under Sch 5 para 3(2)(c) keeps very-low-value interests out (small inherited shares in modest properties, certain remainder interests).

-- The new Welsh purchase is residential.
-Non-residential acquisitions are outside the higher-rates regime and use the non-residential band table at LTTA 2017 s.25 instead.
+• Your new Welsh purchase is residential.
+Non-residential acquisitions sit outside the higher-rates regime and use the non-residential band table at LTTA 2017 s.25 instead.

-The conditions are tested at the effective date.
-A buyer who sells their existing dwelling on the same day as completing the new purchase may or may not be caught depending on the order of the transactions; the replacement-of-main-residence relief at Sch 5 para 8 is the route through this for main-residence replacements.
+The test bites at the effective date.
+If you sell your existing dwelling on the same day you complete the new purchase, whether you are caught turns on the order of the two transactions, and the replacement-of-main-residence relief at Sch 5 para 8 is the way through for a main-residence move.

 Replacement of main residence: Sch 5 para 8

-- Sale within the 3 years before purchase: if the previous main residence was sold within the 3-year period ending on the effective date of the new purchase (Sch 5 para 8(2A)(a) refers to "the period of 3 years ending with the effective date of the transaction concerned"), AND the new purchase is intended as the buyer's only or main residence, AND the buyer occupied the previous property as their only or main residence at some point during that 3-year window, the new purchase pays main rates, not higher rates.
+• Sale within the 3 years before purchase: if you sold your previous main residence within the 3-year period ending on the effective date of the new purchase (Sch 5 para 8(2A)(a) refers to "the period of 3 years ending with the effective date of the transaction concerned"), AND you intend the new property as your only or main residence, AND you lived in the previous property as your only or main residence at some point in that 3-year window, the new purchase pays main rates, not higher rates.

-- Sale within the 3 years after purchase: if the previous main residence has not yet been sold at the effective date of the new purchase, higher rates apply initially.
-The buyer then sells the previous main residence within 3 years of the new purchase and claims a repayment from the Welsh Revenue Authority.
+• Sale within the 3 years after purchase: if you have not yet sold the previous main residence at the effective date of the new purchase, you pay higher rates up front.
+You then sell the previous main residence within 3 years of the new purchase and claim a repayment from the Welsh Revenue Authority.
 The claim must be made within 3 years of the sale (not 3 years of the original return).

-The replacement exception applies only to single-dwelling main-residence transactions.
-For multiple-dwelling cases (a buyer purchasing two or more new dwellings on the same day), Sch 5 para 17 contains a separate, narrower replacement exception that applies only to the qualifying main-residence dwelling within the package.
+The replacement exception covers single-dwelling main-residence transactions only.
+Where you buy two or more new dwellings on the same day, Sch 5 para 17 holds a separate, narrower replacement exception that applies only to the qualifying main-residence dwelling within the package.

 Joint-buyer aggregation: one trigger ruins the whole transaction

-- Couple where one partner owns a BTL.
-The BTL triggers higher rates on the new joint purchase.
-Removing the non-BTL partner from the title preserves main rates but creates beneficial-ownership and mortgage-eligibility consequences.
+• One of you owns a BTL.
+That BTL triggers higher rates on the new joint purchase.
+Taking the non-BTL partner off the title keeps main rates, but it carries beneficial-ownership and mortgage-eligibility consequences you need to weigh first.

-- Couple where one partner owns a property overseas.
-Worldwide test catches the foreign property; the same answer applies as for UK BTLs.
+• One of you owns a property overseas.
+The worldwide test catches the foreign property, and the answer is the same as for a UK BTL.

-- Buyer with an inherited share in a family home.
-Even a small inherited beneficial interest in another dwelling triggers higher rates, provided the £40,000 minor-interest threshold is met on the value of the interest itself (not the whole property).
+• You hold an inherited share in a family home.
+Even a small inherited beneficial interest in another dwelling triggers higher rates, as long as the £40,000 minor-interest threshold is met on the value of the interest itself (not the whole property).

 Corporate buyers: no flat 15% rate

-Welsh LTT does NOT have a corporate flat rate equivalent to FA 2003 Sch 4A (the SDLT 15% rate for non-natural-persons buying a dwelling worth more than £500,000).
-Corporate buyers in Wales pay the higher residential rates table (5%, 8.5%, 10%, 12.5%, 15%, 17%) on the full purchase price under the corporate-purchaser deeming at Sch 5 para 5.
-The deeming treats the corporate buyer as if it owned another dwelling, so the higher-rate trigger conditions are automatically met.
+If you are buying through a company, the good news is that Wales has no equivalent of FA 2003 Sch 4A (the SDLT 15% rate for non-natural persons buying a dwelling worth more than £500,000).
+A corporate buyer in Wales pays the higher residential rates table (5%, 8.5%, 10%, 12.5%, 15%, 17%) on the full purchase price, under the corporate-purchaser deeming at Sch 5 para 5.
+That deeming treats the company as if it already owned another dwelling, so the higher-rate trigger is met automatically.

-The structural consequence: a company buying a £600,000 Welsh dwelling pays £54,950 (higher rates per the worked example above), where the same purchase in England would pay £90,000 under FA 2003 Sch 4A (15% flat on the whole price) unless an exemption applies (typically rental-business exemption under Sch 4A para 5).
-For corporate buyers in the £500,000 to £1,000,000 range, the Welsh LTT outcome is materially less expensive than the SDLT outcome.
+The saving can be substantial.
+A company buying a £600,000 Welsh dwelling pays £54,950 (higher rates, per the worked figure above), where the same purchase in England would cost £90,000 under FA 2003 Sch 4A (15% flat on the whole price) unless an exemption applies, typically the rental-business exemption under Sch 4A para 5.
+In the £500,000 to £1,000,000 range, the Welsh LTT bill is meaningfully lower than the SDLT one.

 Comparison with England (SDLT) and Scotland (LBTT)

-The three UK property-transfer-tax regimes treat additional-dwelling purchases differently in structure, not just in rate:
+The three UK property-transfer taxes treat additional-dwelling purchases differently in structure, not just in rate, which is why the same price can produce three very different bills:

 See our English 5% SDLT surcharge guide for the equivalent English mechanics and the Scottish ADS page for the Scottish parallel.